JakobDev/minecraft-launcher-lib/doc/develop/automatic_tests.rst

 Automatic tests
 ==========================
 minecraft-launcher-lib uses `Pytest <https://pytest.org>`_ to run some automatic tests.
 The tests only covers the utils functions.
-The main things like installing, launching and logging in to Microsoft are not covered, because I don't know how to do this, if it should work in the GitLab CI as well.
+The main things like installing, launching and logging in to Microsoft are not covered, because I don't know how to do this, if it should work in the Codeberg CI as well.

 -------------------------
 Using Pytest